Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 But first, you need to know what regulation actually feels like.

 Regulation isn’t just “calm.”
 It’s the ability to move through life with more adaptability.
-It means you can handle stressors — even big ones — without spiraling.
+It means you can handle stressors — even big ones — without spiraling for day, wells, or even years.
 It means your hormones regulate more easily.
 Your digestion works.
 Your sleep is deeper.
 Your pain lessens.
 Your focus sharpens.
 Your energy rises.
 Your reactions slow down.
-You feel less like you’re surviving your day… and more like you’re actually living it.
+You feel less like you’re surviving your day… and more like you’re living it.

 How to Shift from Survival to Safety

-If you have deeper muscular issues, it could be addressing those.
+If you have deeper muscular issues, you could address those.
 For me, correcting my tongue tie was huge!
-Deep fascia work, activating the deep core, reactivating proper breathing muscles, etc.
+Deep fascia work, activating the deep core, reactivating proper breathing muscles, etc. This allowed the tension in my own body—that was keeping me hostage in a tight, wound-up way—to finally release.

 The Nervous System: The Missing Link in Endometriosis Healing